 Roper’s Narrative was one of the first to visually depict the horrors of slavery.
 Throughout this lecturing tours in the British Isles, countless Britons accused him of exaggerating the violence enslaved individuals faced, to which Roper responded: I’ll tell you my story.

 Roper was born enslaved in North Carolina around 1815.
-As with thousands of other enslaved individuals, his father was also his white master and as a result Roper had a fair complexion.
-He was severely punished for his numerous escape attempts (around 16).
-He was whipped one hundred times in one sitting, and in another instance, was chained to a female enslaved individual for several months.
-Whilst enslaved he also heard of and witnessed brutal violence: a neighbouring plantation master forced some enslaved men and women into barrels, nailed them shut so the nails protruded in the inside, and rolled them down the hill.
+As with thousands of other enslaved individuals, his father was also his white slaveowner andm as a result, Roper had a fair complexion.
+He was severely punished for his numerous escape attempts (by his count around 16).
+Whilst enslaved he witnessed brutal violence: a neighbouring plantation master forced enslaved men and women into barrels, nailed them shut so the nails protruded in the inside, and rolled them down the hill.
+On other occasion, he watched from a jail cell as 28 Black men jumped into the Charleston River and drowned themselves rather than be separated and sold from their families.
+Roper remarked in one speech that this event was as deeply traumatic to him as the parting with his own mother.

 He was very fluent in his language and eloquent in his description, but it was quite plain, even to the most casual and unreflecting observer, that his mind was often recalled to far distant climes and painful memories, when referring to his early days to the homes of his childhood and his awful hair-breadth escapes, through woods and wilds, over lake and river, now etched up a tree to escape the ruthless pursuit of men and now immersed in water to evade the scent of blood-hounds, with one of which he gave palpable proofs of a sanguinary encounter.
 And no wonder he should be depressed when he knows that his mother, if living, besides nine brothers and sisters are all still at the mercy of the overseer’s lash.